CUQI-DTU/KTC2023-CUQI2/README.md

 ## Description of the algorithm
 **TODO: Write description.
 This is the cv_sector branch**

-We have used the provided code for the EIT image reconstruction with the following modifications:
+We have used the provided code for the EIT image reconstruction with the following modification:
-- The Otsu segmentation algorithm has been replaced by the Chan-Vese segmentation algorithm from scikit-image.
 - Additional generalized Tikhonov regularization has been added to penalize more when close to the missing electrodes (and boundary).
 The regularization matrix is a diagonal matrix.
 For example, for difficulty level 5, the diagonal elements mapped to image space look as in the image below:
 ![](results/reg1.png)